damonlynch/showinfilemanager/README.md

 ## Supported file managers

-All file managers tested thus far accept [URIs](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) like `file:///home/user/file.txt`, as well as regular paths like `/home/user/file.txt`.

 This package takes care of calling the file managers with the correct arguments for you.
-The command line arguments shown here are for reference:
+The command line arguments shown here are for reference.

+Almost all file managers accept [URIs](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) like `file:///home/user/file.txt` in addition to regular paths like `/home/user/file.txt`.

 |File Manager|Used by|Command line       |Can Select Files|Handles Multiple Files / Directories|Notes|
 |------------|-------|-------------------|:---:|:---:|----|